 This is a common cause.
 Deposits of calcium build up in the valve in some older people.
 It is not clear why this happens.
 This calcification makes the valve stiff and open less easily.
 It can be mild and cause little narrowing.
 However, in time it can become more severe.
 About 1 in 20 people aged over 65 have some degree of this type of aortic stenosis.

-Rheumatic fever is a condition that sometimes occurs during an infection with a bacterium (germ) called the streptococcus.
+Rheumatic fever is a condition that sometimes occurs during an infection with a germ (bacterium) called the streptococcus.
 Your body makes antibodies to the bacterium to clear the infection.
 However, in some people the antibodies also attack various parts of the body, in particular the heart valves.
 Inflammation of a valve may develop.
 This can cause permanent damage and lead to thickening and scarring years later.

 Other causes of aortic stenosis are uncommon and include:

 - Some congenital heart problems.
+(A congenital condition is a condition that is present from birth.)
 It is then usually part of a complex heart deformity.

 - Infection of the valve (endocarditis).